 Beach Glass at Simmons Island Beach – Kenosha

 Located at 5001 4th Avenue in Kenosha, Simmons Island Park and Beach is my favorite spot for beach glass!
-Also, it’s one of my favorite beaches in Kenosha.
+Additionally, it’s one of my favorite beaches in Kenosha.
 Over the years, I have found an abundance of treasures here.
-My finds have included beach glass in a variety of colors, fossils, pottery, and one marble.
-In addition, I have found porcelain dating back to the 1920s!
+My finds have included beach glass in various colors, fossils, pottery, and one marble.
+I have even found porcelain dating back to the 1920s!

 When is the Best Time to Find Beach Glass?

 Calm days that follow big summer storms provide excellent opportunities for beach combing.
 Beach glass, crinoid fossils, and pottery pieces are churned up and brought to shore by large waves.
-If you enjoy quiet and a good sunrise, I highly recommend checking out Simmons Island Beach first thing in the morning!
+If you enjoy quiet and a good sunrise, I recommend checking out Simmons Island Beach early in the morning.
+Beachgoers fill the parking lot by late morning.
+As such, afternoon and evening are busier; however, if you’re the social type, this is a great time to mingle with beachgoers.

 Simmons Island Beach Hours

 The beach is open daily from sunrise until 10pm.
-In my opinion, the best time for beachcombing is early to mid-morning in the summer.
-Beachgoers flock to the beach, filling the parking lot by late morning.
 Bathrooms are located in the recently renovated Beach House (also on the National Register of Historic Places).
-In addition, Simmons Island Beach also hosts a beer garden, serving food and beverages.
-The Beach House also rents out recreational equipment.
+The Beach House also hosts a beer garden with food and beverages, in addition to renting out recreational equipment.

 Beach Glass at Grant Park Beach and the 7 Bridges Trail – South Milwaukee